NilPointer-Software/bdfd-wiki/src/bdscript/channelID.md

 # $channelID
-Gets the ID of the current channel.
+Returns the ID of the current channel.

 ## Syntax
 ```